maybe-finance/synth-archive/README.md

+🚨 **NOTE:** We've archived the original repo but are leaving it here for posterity.
+We're still actively building Synth but focusing less on the OSS side of the app and more on the "community" parts of the data.

+---

 # Synth: Modern fintech tools for modern businesses

 Synth aims to build a modern fintech stack and data platform for modern businesses.